 10 Numbers to Know Ahead of Alabama’s Matchup With Missouri

-No. 8 Alabama heads to Columbia to face No. 14 Missouri in week seven for its second SEC game of the 2025 season at 11:00 a.m.
+No. 8 Alabama heads to Columbia to face No. 14 Missouri in Week 7 for its second SEC game of the 2025 season at 11:00 a.m.
 CST at Memorial Stadium.
 Ahead of the matchup between the Tigers and Crimson Tide, here are 10 numbers to know.

 0.356 —According to CFB-Graphs.com, Alabama leads the nation in passing efficiency with a 0.356 expected points added (EPA) per pass.